wdlingit/maccu/DB_from_DEE2.md

 The [metadata tables made by DEE2](https://dee2.io/metadata/) was used for the initial sample qualification.
 The following steps were done using Excel.

 1. The metadata tables provide QC results of SRR accessions, which rather correspond to technical replicates.
 SRR's are the basic records in DEE2.
 To qualify biological replicates, i.e., SRS accessions, which also in the metadata tables, we collected SRS accessions where their corresponding SRR's were all PASS in the QC column.
-2. To collect count data associated with SRR's from the DEE2 database, we collected SRR accessions (i) under SRS accessions collected in step1, (ii) with `experiment_library_strategy` of `RNA-Seq`, and (iii) `experiment_library_selection` with `cDNA`, `RANDOM`, `PolyA`, or `Oligo-dT`.
+2. To collect count data associated with SRR's from the DEE2 database, we collected SRR accessions (i) under SRS accessions collected in step 1, (ii) with `experiment_library_strategy` of `RNA-Seq`, and (iii) `experiment_library_selection` with `cDNA`, `RANDOM`, `PolyA`, or `Oligo-dT`.
 3. Save SRR-SRS mapping (two columns) into a tab-delimited text file.

-Download the count file and use the perl oneliner command like the following example to extract and aggregate read counts into biological replicates, i.e., SRS accessions.
+Download [the count file](https://dee2.io/mx/) and use the perl oneliner command like the following example to extract and aggregate read counts into biological replicates, i.e., SRS accessions.
 ```
-wdlin@login02:SOMEWHERE/ath$ head ath_SRR_20240529.txt
+wdlin@comp04:SOMEWHERE/ath$ head ath_SRR_20240529.txt
 DRR008476       DRS007600
 DRR008477       DRS007601
 DRR008478       DRS007602